-Traditionally when cows were slaughtered (refrain from using slaughtered in commercial copy.) these were kept in remembrance, but as customs fade they are commonly discarded.
+Traditionally the cow horn is kept in remembrance of important events, but as customs fade they are commonly discarded.

 Our local horn supplier believes that all components of each cow should be valued as they were by his ancestors, thus taking great pride in creating beautifully polished pieces for our use.